Nagarc/django-webapp-azure/README.md

 ### 7. _Backup_

  Configure Azure Backup for longterm rention policy which is easy and cost effective.
+This is needed to meet the requiremnt #2

+ We have the remaing requirement which is not met is the provion to work 100 plus developers with 100 plus deployments.

+ Deployment